 Buying property in Costa Rica opens the door to obtaining residency or investor status.
 In fact, Costa Rica offers a welcoming environment for foreign citizens looking to invest.
 Whether you choose to invest through a company or as an individual owner, the process remains open and accessible.
-Currently, there is a minimum investment threshold that applicants must meet, which usually falls between $200,000 and $250,000.
+Currently, there is a minimum investment threshold that applicants must meet of $150,000.
 Once you acquire the property, you can then take the necessary steps to apply for legal residency.

 Can I obtain residency or investor status by buying property in Costa Rica?

 Foreign citizens who buy property in Costa Rica can use it as a pathway to obtain legal residency status.
 After they complete the property acquisition and meet the legal requirements, they can initiate the process of applying for an investor or resident visa under the investor category.
-They submit the application to the immigration authorities in Costa Rica, who oversee the approval and issuance of residency permits.
+They submit the application to the immigration authorities in Costa Rica and register the proof of investment, which doesn’t have to be through a property necessarily.
+Immigration authorities then oversee the approval and issuance of residency permits.

 It’s important to note that Costa Rica has specific requirements and criteria for granting residency permits to foreign investors.
 These requirements may include maintaining the investment for a certain period, contributing to the local economy, and adhering to local laws and regulations.
 However, this type of visa offers significant benefits beyond residency status, such as access to investment opportunities, permits to conduct business in Costa Rica, and, of course, a unique lifestyle filled with vibrant communities, comprising locals and expats from all over the world.